 Diana has worked at the highest levels in the civil service, the NHS and in higher education.
 Most recently, she was Principal of Mansfield College, Oxford University (2002-2011).

-Having qualified in medicine at Liverpool University, after taking a first class honours BSc in physiology intercalated in the third year of the course, Diana trained as a haematologist and spent eight years working in hospital medicine, culminating in an honorary consultant appointment at the Central Middlesex Hospital.
+Having qualified in medicine at Liverpool University, after achieving a first-class honours BSc in physiology intercalated in the third year of the course, Diana trained as a haematologist and spent eight years working in hospital medicine, culminating in an honorary consultant appointment at the Central Middlesex Hospital.

-She left the civil service at the end of 1992 to become director of the Public Health Laboratory Service (PHLS), a non-departmental public body with responsibility for the surveillance and prevention of infections in England and Wales.
-The PHLS had some 60 public health microbiology laboratories spread throughout England and Wales together with the Communicable Disease Surveillance Centre and specialist reference laboratories at Colindale, London.
-With over 3000 staff and a budget of £150m, this was a significant management job.
+Diana left the civil service at the end of 1992 to become director of the Public Health Laboratory Service (PHLS), a non-departmental public body with responsibility for the surveillance and prevention of infections in England and Wales.
+The PHLS had some 60 public health microbiology laboratories spread throughout England and Wales, together with the Communicable Disease Surveillance Centre and specialist reference laboratories at Colindale, London.
+With over 3,000 staff and a budget of £150m, this was a significant management job.

-She is currently deputy chair of the Council of the London School of Hygiene and Tropical Medicine, where she chairs its standing committee on governance, a non-executive director of University College London Hospitals NHS Foundation Trust, where she is a member of the Board’s audit and quality and safety committees, a Trustee of Sue Ryder and member of its health and social care committee, a governor of The Ditchley Foundation and a member of the State Honours Committee.
+Diana is currently deputy chair of the Council of the London School of Hygiene and Tropical Medicine, where she chairs its standing committee on governance; a non-executive director of University College London Hospitals NHS Foundation Trust, where she is a member of the Board’s audit and quality and safety committees; a Trustee of Sue Ryder and member of its health and social care committee; a governor of The Ditchley Foundation, and a member of the State Honours Committee.
 She was formerly a non-executive director of the NHS Blood and Transplant Authority.

 Diana was appointed CBE in 2002 for services to public health and holds a doctorate in medicine and fellowships of the Royal College of Physicians, the Royal College of Pathologists, the Faculty of Public Health and an honorary fellowship of Mansfield College.